codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 >**NOTE**
 This feature is currently in Beta.

-Explore the power of GitOps Products for Argo CD applications.
+Explore the power of Products for Argo CD applications in Codefresh GitOps.

-A Product unifies individual Argo CD applications that are interrelated to provide a .
-Consider your payment applications organized  by Environments that correspond to the regions they are deployed in.
+Products introduce a new dimension to managing Argo CD applications, enabling you to group different yet interconnected applications for comprehensive management and deployment.

+The Products dashboard serves as a centralized location for viewing and managing complex applications within their deployment environments.

+##### What is a Product in Codefresh GitOps?
-With Products, Codefresh allows you to group and track them as a cohesive entity as they move through different Environments.
+In Codefresh GitOps, a Product is a custom entity that allows you to group interconnected Argo CD applications, providing a cohesive view as the applications progress through the development and deployment lifecyle.

+Consider a practical scenario of numerous applications connected to billing or payment.
+Instead of monitoring each application separately, creating a Product enables you to track and manage them collectively.

 {% include